WideSu/WideSu.github.io/_projects/project-1.md

 Some of the most popular examples of these methods are LASSO and RIDGE regression which have inbuilt penalization functions to reduce overfitting.

 #### Lasso
-objective is to minimize the loss while enforcing a constraint on the weights of the features
+objective is to minimize the loss while enforcing a constraint on the weights of the features.

+Lasso is L1 regression.
+From a practical standpoint, L1 tends to shrink coefficients to zero whereas L2 tends to shrink coefficients evenly.
+L1 is therefore useful for feature selection, as we can drop any variables associated with coefficients that go to zero.
+L2, on the other hand, is useful when you have collinear/codependent features.

 ```{python}
 reg = LassoCV()
 reg.fit(X, y)